 EDSA 3900 will be offered on multiple dates and times in spring 2021.
 Details will be provided in the application process.

 - Stipend: Resident Assistants are paid on a stipend basis with stipend amounts divided equally amongst pay periods falling within the dates of employment.
 Most positions are paid a stipend of $4,020.00 for the academic year.
 Any differences for specialized positions will be noted in that particular position’s Employment Agreement.
 Work hours may vary week to week.

 - Meal Plan: UH&D believes in the community that is created through relationship building with one another over food.
 A meal plan is provided as a means to allow to engage in the community that is created in dining halls and retail venues on-campus.
 Staff are encouraged to provide meaningful feedback to Dining in partnership with one another to enhance our offerings for students.

 - Housing Assignment: Resident Assistants are provided with a private room.
 In the event of higher than expected occupancy, an RA may be assigned a temporary roommate.
-Resident Assistant rooms will be billed at the designated RA rate (The RA rate for the 2019-20 was $2,756 per semester and this will be subject to annual rate increases).
+Resident Assistant rooms will be billed at the designated RA rate (The current RA rate is $2,756 per semester and is subject to annual rate increases).

 - Note: The value of the housing rate and meal plan is applied as a resource to a student’s financial aid account.
 Please consult with a financial aid counselor if you have questions about the impact to available aid.

-The application is open from Tuesday, October 1 to Thursday, November 14.
 This application consists of a brief personal essay and five short answer questions.
 Each short answer question is based on one of the five RA Competencies listed above.
-While answering the short answer questions, candidates may find it helpful to utilize the RA Application Rubric, which will be used by our staff to score the short answer portion of the application.
-The personal essay is not scored based on a rubric.
+Please take the time to familiarize yourself with the following documents: